Himanjitt/InstaDoc/README.md

 - MongoDB (with Mongoose ODM for database)
 - JSON Web Tokens (JWT) (for authentication)
 - Bcrypt.js (for password hashing)
-- Multer (for file uploads on the server)

 ## 📷 Screenshots